 For more information, please see our most recent New Balance Human Trafficking and Modern Slavery Statement.

 Forced labor risks are a focus in Taiwan manufacturing due to the widespread employment of migrant labor.
 Many textile mills located in Taiwan bring in migrant workers from South and Southeast Asia.
 Because brands have less leverage upstream in the supply chain, brand collaboration is important to address the issues more effectively.
 In 2016, New Balance joined a project with four other brands to work on reducing forced labor risks in shared textile mills in Taiwan.
 We started by sharing the list of mills we each worked with and then identified one mill shared by all five brands.
 As a result of our joint efforts, the mill returned passports and personal identification documents to the workers, provided them a safe place for storage of personal affects with 24-hour access and took steps to remove disciplinary policies that were discriminatory toward migrant workers.
-We continue to work with the mill on a ‘no fees’ recruitment policy and an enhancement of its systems to manage other potential forced labor risks.
+In 2018 we expanded our work in Taiwan to include a gap assessment on responsible recruitment practices with our strategic Tier Two suppliers.
+We used this assessment to help inform our implementation plan on responsible recruitment launched in 2019 to eliminate recruitment fees for foreign migrant workers.

 The humanitarian crisis in Syria has caused more than 4.5 million people to be displaced throughout North Africa and Europe.
 The exodus of people from the war-torn nation has left many refugees living in precarious conditions in other countries, with little to no financial support or employment opportunities.
 Two of the major host countries for Syrian refugees, Turkey and Jordan, are home to significant apparel production.
 We recognize that refugee workers may be particularly vulnerable to unethical recruitment practices, unfair pay, child labor and other risks.
 New Balance has taken specific steps to help protect the rights and support the needs of refugee workers in Turkey and Jordan.

 Turkey is the single largest host country of Syrian refugees, receiving more than 3.4 million people since 2011.* Turkey is also the third largest supplier of garments to Europe.* Not surprisingly, many refugees have turned to the garment industry for work.
 Because Turkish authorities have issued very few refugee work permits, many Syrians who fled to Turkey turn in desperation to unauthorized employment.
-As of the end of 2017, New Balance sourced apparel from four suppliers in Turkey, which together employed more than 1,000 workers.
+In 2019, New Balance sourced apparel from two suppliers in Turkey, which together employed approximately 800 workers.
 New Balance requires suppliers to hire people authorized to work in Turkey.
 We monitor suppliers for hiring of unauthorized refugee workers, while also working to increase awareness and promote worker rights for refugees in Turkey.

 New Balance has been an active participant in discussions hosted by the Fair Labor Association (FLA) and the Ethical Trading Initiative (ETI) and between the Turkish Ministry of Labor and brands, trade unions, and non-governmental organizations (NGOs) to help identify collaborative and practical solutions to minimize labor abuses against Syrian refugees.
 These solutions include adopting clear policies, monitoring supply chains and remediating labor violations involving unauthorized refugee workers.